Aqwerty321/ai_hackathon_judge/README.md

    ```powershell
    pip install -r requirements.txt
    ```
-   This pulls in pytest for the suite, pylint + radon for the Stage 4 code analyzer, pandas + Jinja2 for Stage 5 reporting, and google-generativeai for Gemini Pro integration.
+   This pulls in pytest for the suite, radon for the Stage 4 code analyzer, pandas + Jinja2 for Stage 5 reporting, and google-generativeai for Gemini Pro integration.

 2. **(Optional) Set up Gemini Pro API for better summaries:**
    ```powershell